Saujanya-rajvanshi/confidence/README.md

-# INTERVIEW, THINKING & CONSISTENCY
+# Interview, Thiniing & Consistency

 ## 1️⃣ What Confidence REALLY Means (Not Motivation)